-All persons transporting children, other than their own, to any school-related activity must annually have on file in the school office a Driver Verification Form for the vehicle that will be used to transport children.
-Drivers must meet the following criteria to obtain a Driver Verification Form:
+All persons transporting children, other than their own, to any school-related activity must comply with the following:

 - Be at least 21 years of age - Agree to require all passengers to use a seat belt - Agree to comply with all traffic laws - Agree to receive no reimbursement of expenses from Our Savior for driving to or from a school-sponsored event - Agree to not make any location stops other than those planned by the teacher (e.g. restaurants, gas stations, grocery stores, etc.)